sammilucia/TrelloX/README.md

 - tags.user.js uses too much CPU
 - New side labels don't update without page refresh when labels are added or removed
 - Haven't thought of an elegant way to show multiple labels on side

+## To do
+- add collapse all / expand all button
 - Merge scripts and optimise code
 - Check original licenses, credit original authors
 - Sign and upload to Chrome store